thewanionly/product-feedback-app-design-system/README.md

 1. Register an npm account at npmjs.com
 2. Login in npm through your terminal under your project's directory.
 3. Use `@babel/cli` and `cross-env` to help us with the build process.
-4. Use the existing build script and change it to build our design system to the dist directory:
+4. Use the existing build script and change it to build our design system to the dist directory.
+   Add script to transpile scss to css too.

 ```
 {
   "scripts": {
-    "build": "cross-env BABEL_ENV=production babel src -d dist"
+    "build": "cross-env BABEL_ENV=production babel src -d dist && node-sass src/ -o dist",
   }
 }
 ```